Diodotus I: Secession from the Seleucid realm

 Diodotus continued to be hostile to the Parthians for the rest of his reign.
-Justin emphasises Arsaces' precarious position, opposed by the Seleucids to his west and Diodotus to the east—he is unclear about whether this opposition was co-ordinated.
+Justin emphasises Arsaces's precarious position, opposed by the Seleucids to his west and Diodotus to the east—he is unclear about whether this opposition was co-ordinated.
 Before archaeological evidence became available, it was generally assumed that the Parni conquest of Parthia had decisively cut Bactria off from contact with Seleucid authority and Greek culture.

 Diodotus died during the reign of Seleucus II, sometime around 235 BC, probably of natural causes.
 He was succeeded by his son Diodotus II.
 The new king concluded a peace with the Parthians and supported Arsaces when Seleucus II attacked him around 228 BC.
 Diodotus II was subsequently killed by an usurper, Euthydemus, who founded the Euthydemid dynasty.